danielsauter/rapid-android-development/data.md

 #####Figure 9.3 - Earthquakes reported worldwide during the last hour.
 ######The device location is indicated by a green circle.
 Red circles indicate the locations of earthquakes reported within the hour—the size and pulse frequency indicate their magnitude.

 Using a data file that is hosted online changes the way we load the file into Processing’s `Table` class.
 Unlike our earlier examples, where we loaded the file from the Android’s storage, we won’t know ahead of time whether we can successfully connect to the file due to a very slow or an absent Internet connection, for instance.
-So we’ll use the `try` `catch` construct we’ve seen in <!--ref linkend="code.data.write-->, again to attempt loading from the online source.
+So we’ll use the `try` `catch` construct we’ve seen in [Data/DataWrite/DataWrite.pde](../data.html#codedatadatawritedatawritepde), again to attempt loading from the online source.
 If it fails, catch the exception and load a data sample stored in our sketch’s `data` folder as a fallback.

 Let’s take a look at the code.